 They create one more sub-surface wave that knocks the seal right off of the ice, landing in the frigid water below.
 The tiring seal is cornered by the pod and once again, the whales do something that will make your jaw drop.

 To prevent getting injured, they go underwater and begin blowing a bunch of bubbles with their blow holes.
 The purpose of this is to disorient the seal, making it even easier to snatch for the whales.

 The inevitable happens as the orcas make one last move to secure a meal.
 It’s mentioned in the video that only about 100 killer whales in the wild use the techniques shown in the footage.

 A Youtube comment reads, “Simply incredible.
 It shows the high intelligence of this species and how they manage to coordinate in order to achieve their goal.
 I have never seen something like this before.
 Thank you BBC Earth for this content.”

 We can’t help but agree.
 This stunning footage paired with the outstanding skill of the orca whale pod is a sight to see!
-Take a look at the video below!

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.